Nursmen/Game/README.md

 Rules:
 1. To win delete 95% of blocks.
-2. If you are playing on your phone, just tap to put your block to the place you want
+2. If you are playing on your phone, just tap to put your block to the place you want.